bartvantilburgwagemakers/bartvantilburgwagemakers.github.io/_posts/2018-07-04-Moq-and-unittests.md

 [A way for when you can not use internals visible to](https://www.strathweb.com/2018/10/no-internalvisibleto-no-problem-bypassing-c-visibility-rules-with-roslyn/)

-example for making it viable to the MOQ framework:
+example for making it visable to the MOQ framework:

 ```[assembly: InternalsVisibleTo("DynamicProxyGenAssembly2")]```